telosnetwork/token-list/README.md

 ------

 ## Deprecated Lists
-The following JSON files have been deprecated and are intended to be replaced by the current version.
-While we will retain these lists indefinitely, they will no longer be maintained or updated.
+The following lists are no longer maintained or updated.
+While we will retain these lists indefinitely, references should be replaced with the current version.

 - Telos EVM: https://raw.githubusercontent.com/telosnetwork/token-list/main/telosevm.tokenlist.json